newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/cemetery-sales.md

 * Details of any current work managing funeral homes, if applicable
 * Details of any current work in mortuary science, if applicable

-:::callout{ showHeader="true" headerText="What if I don't get this license?" showIcon="false" calloutType="conditional" }
+:::callout{ showHeader="true" headerText="What if I don't get this license?" showIcon="false" calloutType="warning" }

-You cannot sell burial sites or any cemetery-related services.
+You cannot sell graves, crypts, or niches.

 :::

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="conditional" }

-* A temporary cemetery salesperson license, valid for 60 days, sent to the cemetery
-* A permanent cemetery salesperson license, valid for 2 years, sent to the cemetery if you are eligible
+A cemetery salesperson license, sent to the cemetery.

 :::